bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/resources/luis_de_lion.md

 Luis de Lión's real name was José Luis de León Díaz.
 He was a Kaqchikel Maya person.
 The Maya people are the original people of Guatemala who have lived there for thousands of years.

 Luis grew up in a family that didn't have much money, but they worked very hard.
-His mom sold vegetables at the market, and his dad played the marimba (a musical instrument) and made art.
+His mom sold vegetables at the market, and his dad played the marimba and made art.

 ## He Loved to Teach Children